David Wildstein: Guilty plea and cooperation with federal prosecutors

+The trial of Baroni and Kelly finally began on September 19, 2016.
+As part of Wildstein's plea agreement, he testified against both defendants, becoming a "key witness" in the proceeding.
+During the trial, Wildstein testified that Christie and Baroni were aware of the plan while the closures were taking place.
+Baroni and Kelly were convicted on all counts on November 14, 2016.

+Baroni was sentenced to 2 years in prison and Kelly to 18 months, with both maintaining their innocence and stating their intention to appeal.

+Wildstein, who had been facing a potential of 21 to 27 months in federal prison, was sentenced to three years of probation on July 12, 2017.

-Baroni and Kelly appealed their convictions to the US Supreme Court, which overturned their conviction of fraud since no money was involved, saying:
+Baroni and Kelly later appealed their convictions to the US Supreme Court, which unanimously overturned their conviction of fraud since no money was involved.

-“For no reason other than political payback, Baroni and Kelly used deception to reduce Fort Lee’s access lanes to the George Washington Bridge—and thereby jeopardized the safety of the town’s residents.
+Justice Elena Kagan wrote, in the court's opinion: “For no reason other than political payback, Baroni and Kelly used deception to reduce Fort Lee’s access lanes to the George Washington Bridge—and thereby jeopardized the safety of the town’s residents.
 But not every corrupt act by state or local officials is a federal crime.
 Because the scheme here did not aim to obtain money or property, Baroni and Kelly could not have violated the federal-program fraud or wire fraud laws.
 We therefore reverse the judgment of the Court of Appeals and remand the case for further proceedings consistent with this opinion.”